-The green line is for Period 10 and the red line is for period 20.
-At point “A” the line for period 10 has crossed the line for the period 20 and moved up.
-This gave a “buy” signal that there may be an upward movement.
-This proved to be correct as there was a rally and a jump upwards.
+The green line is for the moving average for 10 periods and the red one is for 20 periods 2.
+At the point “A” the line for 10 periods has crossed the line for the 20 periods 20 and moved up.
+This gave a bullish signal.
+The signal proved to be true as there was strong upward move thereafter.

-In the above example we used the periods 4, 9 and 18 but that is just to explain the concept and not as strategy.
+In the above example we used the periods 4, 9 and 18 but that was just to explain the concept and not as strategy.
 In different kinds of market movements and volatility situations we need to work out with different combinations.
 One of our favorite combinations is to use period 5, 22 and 55.

 We have detailed explanations of different types of moving averages on separate pages but the overview the common moving averages is as follows:

-The Simple Moving Average (SMA) uses the arithmetic mean of a given set of values. f we use SMA of period 10 on a daily chart that would mean the average of the closing prices for each day for past 10 days.
+The Simple Moving Average (SMA) uses the arithmetic mean of a given set of values.
+If we use SMA of period 10 on a daily chart that would mean the average of the closing prices for each day for past 10 days.
 The average is 'moving' as when new data comes in the oldest data would be replaced by the new value.

-Read about Weighted Moving Average
+Read about Weighted Moving Average.